smarr/are-we-fast-yet/docs/guidelines.md

    properties preferable.

  - Identical code structure is more important than 100% idiomatic code.
-   While prefer the use of idiomatic iteration constructs, in other cases it is required to use the same structure of methods and similar naming to prevent differences in the general code structure etc.
+   While we prefer idiomatic iteration constructs, in other cases it is required to use the same structure of methods and similar naming to prevent differences in the general code structure etc.